nikkiwizard/home-library/README.md

 I'm currently working on adding persistent volumes and making the user interface nicer, as well as a delete book feature.
 This application will also be split into two containers once we're in production.
+I'm actually really excited with where this is going! :)

 ## Notes for Professor Tolboom